mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 ### What Are the System Requirements for Using Balsamiq Cloud?

-A modern web browser (Internet Explorer users need IE11 or higher) with cookies and javascript enabled is all that's needed.
+A modern web browser (IE11 or Edge, Chrome 49+, Firefox 53+, Safari 9+) with cookies and javascript enabled is all that's needed.

 Your clients have to be able to access the Balsamiq Cloud servers on port 443.